atom/teletype/ISSUE_TEMPLATE.md

 ### Additional Information

 Please include any additional information, configuration or data that might be necessary to reproduce the issue.
 Screenshots, if appropriate, are helpful as well.

-If your issue involves a repository, and that repository is public, please include a link to it.